 - Install the aws cli by following the instructions in their documentation

-Since Cognito and S3 are secure service running within AWS - Avni has to authenticate itself first before using these services.
-Hence, create an IAM user (if you are new to AWS then you can find IAM under services in AWS console) which could be used to by Avni to connect to Cognito and S3.
+Since Cognito and S3 are secure services running within AWS - Avni has to authenticate itself before using these services.
+Hence, create an IAM user (if you are new to AWS then you can find IAM under services in the AWS console) which could be used by Avni to connect to Cognito and S3.
 For this user create a policy (inline or managed) with the following details:

 - Service = S3; Actions = refer this diagram; Resources = (as per your configuration)

 - Service = Cognito; Actions = refer this diagram; Resources = (to your user pools)